apitable/apitable/README.md

 We always search for good talents for APITable:

 - **Full-stack developer**: You have experience with React, NestJS, TypeScript, Spring Boot, Java, Terraform.
 And you like to write high quality code with clear documentation and unit tests.
+- **Back-end developer**: You have experience with NestJS, TypeScript, Spring Boot, Java, SQL, Kubernetes, Terraform.
+And you like to write high quality code with clear documentation and unit tests.
 - **Front-end developer**: You have experience with React, NextJS, TypeScript, WebPack.
 And you like to write high quality code with clear documentation and unit tests.

 Regardless of time and conditions, if you want to get involved to the team of APITable, do not hesitate and send your CV to <talent@apitable.com>.